0800 987 1040

 What is company administration?

-An Administrator can be appointed out of court by the holder of a qualifying floating charge (for example a bank or finance company) or by the company, or its directors and also by the court, on the application of one or more creditors.
+An Administrator can be appointed out of court by the holder of a qualifying floating charge (for example a bank or finance company), or by the company or its directors, or also by the court, on the application of one or more creditors.

 Once in administration, the company’s affairs are managed by a Licensed Insolvency Practitioner and it may continue to trade whilst a rescue plan is put together.
 An administration must achieve one of these 3 purposes: